C241-PS437-Kaloriku/.github/profile/README.md

 - **Android Studio**: Integrated development environment for Android.
 - **Kotlin**: Programming language for Android development.

+## Documentation

+### Machine Learning

+### Cloud Computing

+- We use two deployed endpoints to run this application.
+The first endpoint is used for user functions and the second endpoint is used for food recommendation model usage.
+A service account with cloud storage and firestore permissions is required to be used for user storage and user image assets.
+- We use the following technologies.
+1. Python
+2. Flask
+3. Numpy, Keras.
+TensorFlow, Pandas, (requirement.txt)
+4. NodeJS
+5. ExpressJS
+6.
+### Mobile Development

 ## Group Members
 * Andre Dzikry Surya Atmojo